 The area of potential affect for the air quality analysis includes the Las Vegas Intrastate Air Quality Control Region, which is comprised of Clark County.
 Air quality in a given location is described by the concentration of various pollutants in the atmosphere.
 A region's air quality is influenced by many factors including the type and amount of pollutants emitted into the atmosphere, the size and topography of the air basin, and the prevailing meteorological conditions.
 Pollutant emissions typically refer to the amount of pollutants or pollutant precursors introduced into the atmosphere by a source or group of sources.
-Pollutant emissions contribute to the ambient air concentrations of criteria pollutants, either by directly affecting the pollutant.
+Pollutant emissions contribute to the ambient air concentrations of criteria pollutants, either by directly affecting the pollutant concentrations measured in the ambient air or by interacting in the atmosphere to form criteria pollutants.
 Primary pollutants, such as CO, SO2, lead, and some particulates, are emitted directly into the atmosphere from emission sources.
 Secondary pollutants, such as O3, NO2, and some particulates are formed through atmospheric chemical reactions that are influenced by meteorology, ultraviolet light, and other atmospheric processes.
 Airborne emissions of lead are not addressed in this EA because there are no significant lead emission sources associated with the proposed action.

 Areas that are and have historically been in compliance with the NAAQS are designated as attainment areas.
 Clark County, which includes Creech AFB is in attainment or unclassifiable for a.
-Part of the County (the Las Vegas area, but excluding Creech AFB) is designated nonattainment for 8-hour ozone and $PM{10}$ and is a maintenance area for CO (40 CFR 81.329).
+Part of the County (the Las Vegas area, but excluding Creech AFB) is designated nonattainment for 8-hour ozone and PM10 and is a maintenance area for CO (40 CFR 81.329).
 Because the portion of the Air Quality Control Region containing Creech AFB is attainment for all criteria pollutants, the Clean Air Act General Conformity Rule (40 CFR Parts 51 and 93) does not apply and is not addressed in the impact analysis.